AkshatModi870/Programmable-Priority-Interrupt-Controller-PIC/README.md

 (5) README.md file – this file.

-(6) outputs folder contains:

-    - screenshots of outputs after executing the "vvp sim/pic_sim.vvp" command in the code editors like vscode.
+(6) outputs folder contains screenshots of outputs after executing the "vvp sim/pic_sim.vvp" command in the code editors like vscode.

 ## How to run this project on your own laptop (Windows)